8 Reasons Why Frigidaire Dryer Not Heating [Quick Fix]

 The machine is designed with sensors that allows it to turn off when hot air cannot escape.
 These sensors send signals which shut the dryer down to prevent it from overheating or catching fire.

-See also LG Dryer nP Code [Quick Solution] - Let's Fix It
+See also LG Dryer D95 Error Code [Fix It Under 2 Minutes]

 One major way lint can enter a dryer vent is when clothes are stacked wet or damp.
 As these commonly accumulate, they can eventually make their way into the dryer and cause blockages.
 Regular maintenance of your washer and dryer will keep your vents clear for proper ventilation, making sure your home stays clean and comfortable.